TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.parse.rst

 byte values will trigger :exc:`UnicodeDecodeError`.

-To support easier conversion of result objects between :class:`str` and :class:`bytes`, all return values from URL parsing functions provide either an :meth:`encode` method (when the result contains :class:`str` data) or a :meth:`decode` method (when the result contains :class:`bytes` data).
+To support easier conversion of result objects between :class:`str` and :class:`bytes`, all return values kutoka URL parsing functions provide either an :meth:`encode` method (when the result contains :class:`str` data) or a :meth:`decode` method (when the result contains :class:`bytes` data).
 The signatures of these methods match those of the corresponding